 *Quality Len(s) $500-$5,000 (a piece)

 *Editing Software $2,500-$8,000.

-After all of the obvious costs of being a professional photographer there are some hidden agendas as well like making a reputation for themselves.
-Always providing the absolute best, going above and beyond, excelling expectations of clients.
-To do this a photographer has to be consistent, professional, and likeable to all clients.
+After all of the obvious costs of being a professional photographer there are some hidden agendas as well; like making a reputation for themselves.
+Always providing the absolute best, going above and beyond, and excelling expectations of clients.
+To do this a photographer has to be consistent, professional, and likable to all clients.
 That takes of lot of heart and passion.
 A photographer has to tell stories, share stories, and make them relate-able for all the clients so that the client will want to come back and/or share with others.